 SLATER & ZURZ

-At Slater & Zurz, we will discuss the fees for our services during a free consultation, based on the type of divorce or dissolution you choose to pursue, the issues in your case, and our assessment of what will be involved.
-Throughout your case, we will strive to continuously earn and maintain your trust by treating you with the respect you deserve, by keeping you informed about all developments, and by fairly and meticulously accounting for all fees we charge.
+At Slater & Zurz, we will discuss the fees for our services during a free consultation based on the type of divorce or dissolution you choose to pursue, the issues in your case, and our assessment of what will be involved.
+Throughout your case, we will strive to continuously earn and maintain your trust by treating you with the respect you deserve, keeping you informed about all developments, and fairly and meticulously accounting for all fees we charge.

 WHEN YOU DECIDE THAT DIVORCE IS THE ONLY OPTION